adult screening programme

 - it is not known how effective treatment for AF is in people found through screening

-- it is not known if screening is more beneficial for people with AF than the current approach
+- it is not known if screening is more beneficial for people with AF than the current approach to detection and management

 Supporting documents from the 2019 review